in-toto/attestation/README.md

 ## Motivation

-This ITE has two main goals:
+This project has two main goals:

 1. Support [use cases](#motivating-use-case) where the existing link schema is a poor fit.
 For example, test steps and vulnerability scans are not about